sebseager/mind-malloc-bench/README.md

 # An Analysis of Memory Allocation Strategies for MIND

-This repository accompanies a thesis submitted to the Yale University Department of Computer Science in partial fulfillment of the requirements for the degree of Bachelor of Science.
+Department of Computer Science, Yale University.
+Spring 2023.

 ## Introduction